-We teach using a balanced approach between explicit teaching of fundamental knowledge ans skills and inquiry learning that stretches students to be independent, critical and creative thinkers who can collaborate effectively, communicate their learning and actively serve their community.
+We teach using a balanced approach between direct and explicit teaching of fundamental knowledge and skills and inquiry learning that stretches students to be independent, critical and creative thinkers who can collaborate effectively, communicate their learning and generously serve their community.

 Aspirations for our students

 Psalm 1:3 'That person is like a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither - whatever they do prospers.'